kivy/kivy/doc/sources/guide/events.rst

 When you run this, the program will never exit your loop, preventing Kivy from doing all of the other things that need doing.
 As a result, all you'll see is a black window which you won't be able to interact with.
-You need to "schedule" your ``animate_something()`` function call over time.
-You can do this in 2 ways: a repetitive call or one-time call.
+Instead, you need to "schedule" your ``animate_something()`` function to be called repeatedly.

 Scheduling a repetitive event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~